 • Outreach and communication of research results.
 The lead researcher is from Michigan State.
 Project co-leader at Michigan Tech is Maria Janowiak, a research scientist in the School of Forest Resources and Environmental Science and the USDA Forest Service Northern Institute of Applied Carbon Science.

 “Sustainability is a big part of this research,” said Raymond Miller, MSU forest biomass development coordinator and director of the Upper Peninsula Tree Improvement Center, where woody biomass production research is conducted.

 “Frontier is committed to helping Michigan become an energy leader, create good-paying 21st century jobs and reduce our dependence on imported fuels,” said Frontier CEO Steve Hicks.
 “As a Michigan company based right here in the Upper Peninsula, Frontier is committed to sustainable forestry and best management practices,” he went on to say.
-Hicks also serves on the Board of Control at Michigan Tech.
+Hicks also serves on the Board of Trustees at Michigan Tech.

 Michigan Technological University is a public research university, home to more than 7,000 students from 54 countries.
 Founded in 1885, the University offers more than 120 undergraduate and graduate degree programs in science and technology, engineering, forestry, business and economics, health professions, humanities, mathematics, and social sciences.
 Our campus in Michigan’s Upper Peninsula overlooks the Keweenaw Waterway and is just a few miles from Lake Superior.